How to Change the Furnace Filter in Your Home

 To locate the air filter, start at the air handler.
 From there, follow the ductwork back toward the furnace.
 The air filter slot will likely be along this path.

 To avoid harm to you and your system, turn the unit off using the switch.
-There is typically a red on/off button located in the center of your unit.
+A red on/off button is typically located in the center of your unit.